 b.
-Exception for Emergency Motor Vehicles and Park District Motor Vehicles.
+Exception for Emergency Motor Vehicles and Park District Motor Vehicles c.
+Noise Created by Motor Vehicles d.
+Repairs and Cleaning of Motor Vehicles

 The provisions of this section shall not be construed to relate to emergency, police or fire department motor vehicles or any motor vehicle owned by the District or a District employee displaying proper identification where the employee is duly authorized to operate such motor vehicle at such location.